iogbole/israelo/_posts/2021-03-04-pi-k8s-prepare.md

 sudo systemctl start ssh
 ```

-If you're using a headless,  insert the SD card or USB/hard drive into your computer, then create a new empty file named `ssh`, without any extension, inside the boot directory.
+If you're using RPi over headless, insert the SD card or USB/hard drive into your computer, then create a new empty file named `ssh`, without any extension, inside the boot directory.
 That's it!

 ### Change the default password